-The Nickerson Snead House is is open to the public to enjoy a variety of events including historical haunted tours, ParaCons, Metaphysical Conferences, Psychic Readings, craft festivals, murder mystery dinners, ladies Victorian high tea, living history, overnight paranormal investigations, and is transformed into a haunted house attraction for 7 weeks every fall.
+The Nickerson Snead House is open to the public to enjoy various events, including historical haunted tours, ParaCons, Metaphysical Conferences, Psychic Readings, craft festivals, murder mystery dinners, ladies Victorian high tea, living history tours, along with bookings available for the bed and breakfast.

-The Nickerson Snead House is home to many spirits, including Betsy Snead (the woman in blue), a little girl and little boy (presumably Josephine and Douglas Mason).
+The Nickerson Snead House is home to many spirits, including Betsy Snead (the woman in blue), a little girl, and a little boy (presumably Josephine and Douglas Mason).

 This beautiful home is located just off of I-81 exit 29 at 33365 Lee Highway Glade Spring, VA.